OGRECave/ogre/Docs/src/hardware-buffers.md

 ## Updating Pixel Buffers {#Updating-Pixel-Buffers}

 Pixel Buffers can be updated in two different ways; a simple, convenient way and a more difficult (but in some cases faster) method.
-Both methods make use of PixelBox objects (See [Pixel boxes](#Pixel-boxes)) to represent image data in memory.
+Both methods make use of Ogre::PixelBox objects to represent image data in memory.

 ## Blit from memory {#blitFromMemory}